nostack-dev/minitemplate/README.md

 ## Overview

 MiniTemplate is a modular web template system designed to easily integrate various components.
-It leverages **Tailwind CSS** and **DaisyUI**, providing a flexible and efficient structure for dynamic web applications.
+It leverages **Tailwind CSS** and **DaisyUI**, providing a flexible and efficient structure for statically generated web applications.

 ## Key Features